tomokell/capria_tools/README.md

 Note that we make heavy use of a subset of Mark Chiew's Matlab image reconstruction code, which is included here for simplicity, but the full set can be found on his [website](https://users.fmrib.ox.ac.uk/~mchiew/Tools.html) or on [GitHub](https://github.com/mchiew/recon-tools-matlab).

 ## References
+A manuscript describing an implementation of 4D CAPRIA and optimisation using variable flip angle schedules and an LLR reconstruction has been accepted for publication in Magnetic Resonance in Medicine:

+- *Okell, T. W. & Chiew, M. Optimization of 4D Combined Angiography and Perfusion using Radial Imaging and Arterial Spin Labeling.
+Magnetic Resonance in Medicine.
+(2022) doi:10.1002/mrm.29558. [[DOI link](https://doi.org/10.1002/mrm.29558)]*

-A 2D implementation of CAPRIA was described in:
+A 2D implementation of CAPRIA was previously described in:

 - *Okell, T. W. Combined angiography and perfusion using radial imaging and arterial spin labeling.
 Magnetic Resonance in Medicine 81, 182–194 (2019).*

-A preprint describing a 4D extension to CAPRIA and its optimisation using a quadratic variable flip angle schedule and LLR reconstruction is also now available:

-- *Okell, T. W. & Chiew, M. Optimization of 4D Combined Angiography and Perfusion using Radial Imaging and Arterial Spin Labeling. bioRxiv.
-(2022) doi:10.1101/2022.07.13.499856. [[bioRxiv link](http://biorxiv.org/lookup/doi/10.1101/2022.07.13.499856)]*

 Code and data to reproduce the statistical analyses and figures in the preprint can be found here:

 - *Okell, Thomas W & Chiew, Mark.
 4D Combined Angiography and Perfusion using Radial Imaging and Arterial Spin Labeling (CAPRIA): Data and Code to Reproduce Statistics and Figures.
-(Zenodo, 2022). doi:10.5281/ZENODO.6823138.* [[Zenodo link](https://zenodo.org/record/6823138)]
+(Zenodo, 2022). doi:10.5281/zenodo.7390441.* [[Zenodo link](https://zenodo.org/record/7390441)]

 The angiographic signal model uses a modified version of the kinetic model described in: